arsduo/koala/readme.md

 The response of most requests is the JSON data returned from the Facebook servers as a Hash.

-When retrieving data that returns an array of results (for example, when calling GraphAPI#get_connections or GraphAPI#search) a GraphCollection object (a sub-class of Array) will be returned, which contains added mehtods for getting the next and previous page of results:
+When retrieving data that returns an array of results (for example, when calling GraphAPI#get_connections or GraphAPI#search) a GraphCollection object (a sub-class of Array) will be returned, which contains added methods for getting the next and previous page of results:

     # Returns the feed items for the currently logged-in user as a GraphCollection
     feed = graph.get_connections("me", "feed")